IBM/kubernetes-networking/README.md

 ## Network Policies

 Kubernetes network policies specify how pods can communicate with other pods and with external endpoints.
-Default network policies are set up to secure your Kubernetes cluster.
+Default network policies are set up by the IBM Kubernetes service to secure your Kubernetes cluster.
 If you have unique security requirements, you can create your own network policies.

 The following network traffic is allowed by default: